cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

 Paid Serverless clusters include additional resources to maintain higher performance.
 They are ideal for applications with varying workloads and spikes in traffic.
-We do not recommend using {{ site.data.products.serverless-plan }} for production applications that need an SLA while it is still in beta.

 ### How do I connect to my cluster?